Cralyoniii/CYWebJS/README.md

 [![License](https://img.shields.io/cocoapods/l/CYWebJS.svg?style=flat)](https://cocoapods.org/pods/CYWebJS)
 [![Platform](https://img.shields.io/cocoapods/p/CYWebJS.svg?style=flat)](https://cocoapods.org/pods/CYWebJS)

+## Tip
+UIWebView & JSContext can also solve it,and it's an general solution for H5,but UIWebView occupied memory,most people have gave up it.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.